buswinka/ryomen/README.md

 ### Change Log

+#### 0.0.8
+    - bugfix where entire array was being deepcopied, leading to poor performance on large tensors.

+#### 0.0.7
+    - small performance inprovements

 #### 0.0.6
     - fixed bug where leading dimensions break the slicer when padding is applied
     - changed padding to be on by default